Zolithen/danmaku/docs/main.md

 GUI events are simple: if you want to run some function when a certain event of a certain element happens, run `dnkElement:connect` with the name of the event and the function you want to call.

 # API Reference
 Fields marked with `read-only` shouldn't be modified.
-Each class's methods list doesn't list Stunenca events, for example `draw` or `mousepressed`, as these should only be called via `Node:propagate_event` and `Node:propagate_event_reverse` in the root node.
-They also don't list inherited methods.
+Each class' methods list doesn't list Stunenca events, for example `draw` or `mousepressed`, as these should only be called via `Node:propagate_event` and `Node:propagate_event_reverse` in the root node.
+They also don't list inherited methods, except when they change signature.
+For ease of use, the `init` method is always included in each class' doc.

 ## dnkWindow
 Extends from `Node`.
 Has box methods: `bar, main, full, expand, close, minimize`.